Social Media Can Cause Harm to Our Mental Health

 In addition, remember that social media is not reality.
 In one way or another, people are likely curating their accounts to give off a particular aesthetic.
 Whatever the case, social media is not real life, and likes don’t say anything about your worth.

 Speaking with a therapist can also be a beneficial way to work on changing your habits.
 A mental health provider can give you individualized advice and work with you on decreasing excessive social media use.
-If social media has impacted your mental health, contact us at The Collective!
+If social media has impacted your mental health, contact us at Sol Mental Health!

 Recent Posts